Katie Porter

-Katherine Moore Porter (born January 3, 1974) is an American politician, law professor, and lawyer who is the U.S. representative from California's 47th congressional district since 2023, previously representing the 45th congressional district from 2019 to 2023.
-She is the first Democrat to be elected to represent the 45th district, covering much of south-central Orange County, including Irvine, Tustin, and Lake Forest along with large portions of Anaheim and Laguna Niguel.
-Porter was reelected in 2022 in the newly redistricted 47th congressional district.
+Katherine Moore Porter (born January 3, 1974) is an American politician and lawyer who served as a U.S. representative from California from 2019 to 2025.
+She is a member of the Democratic Party.

-Porter graduated from Yale University and Harvard Law School and has taught law at several universities, including the University of California, Irvine, William S. Boyd School of Law, and University of Iowa.
-She is deputy chair of the Congressional Progressive Caucus and has received media attention for her questioning during congressional hearings.
-Porter declined to seek reelection to the United States House of Representatives in 2024 and became a candidate in the 2024 United States Senate election in California, to succeed retiring incumbent Dianne Feinstein.
+Porter graduated from Yale University and Harvard Law School and has taught law at several universities, including the University of California, Irvine, the William S. Boyd School of Law, and the University of Iowa.
+In 2018, she was elected to Congress as part of a Democratic wave in Orange County, flipping the 45th district.
+In 2022, after redistricting, she was reelected in the 47th congressional district.
+In the House, she was deputy chair of the Congressional Progressive Caucus, and received media attention for her questioning during congressional hearings.

+In 2023, Porter announced her candidacy for the U.S. Senate, forgoing reelection to the House of Representatives.
+She was defeated after failing to advance from the nonpartisan primary won by Adam Schiff and Steve Garvey.
+She is a candidate for governor of California in the 2026 election.

 Early life and education

 Porter was born on January 3, 1974, in Fort Dodge, Iowa.
 She grew up on a farm in southern Iowa.
-Her father, Dan Porter, was a farmer-turned-banker.
+Her father, Dan Porter, was a farmer and banker.
 Her mother, Liz, was a founder of Fons & Porter's Love of Quilting.

 After graduating from Phillips Academy, Porter attended Yale University, where she majored in American studies, graduating in 1996.
 Her undergraduate thesis was titled The Effects of Corporate Farming on Rural Community.
-She was a member of Grace Hopper College (then called Calhoun College) at Yale.
+She was a member of Calhoun College (now Grace Hopper College) at Yale.
 Porter also interned for Chuck Grassley during this time.

 Porter later attended Harvard Law School, where she was the notes editor for the Harvard Women's Law Journal and a member of the Board of Student Advisers.
-She studied under bankruptcy law professor and future U.S. Senator Elizabeth Warren, and graduated magna cum laude with her Juris Doctor in 2001.
+She studied under bankruptcy law professor and future U.S. senator Elizabeth Warren, and graduated magna cum laude with her Juris Doctor in 2001.